hyperledger-labs/splice/cluster/README.md

           `make` invocation to rerun `sbt bundle`.
 It does not do a full `sbt clean` though..
        2. If you still run into any issues, run `make clean && sbt clean` to trigger a full rebuild.
     2. Run `make`
-    3. Run `make -C cluster docker-push`
+    3. Run `make docker-push -j`
-    4. Do not edit any local files while running `make docker-push`.
+    4. Do not edit any local files while running `make docker-push -j`.
 6. Deploy your cluster definition to scratchnet
     1. Scratchnet is used for ad-hoc testing, and we only have one instance of scratchnet.
        Coordinate with team members if you are not sure that you are the only one using it.